 This is a concentrated friction modifier.
 Can fix transmission problems related to torque converter shudder.
 Do not use on Ford Type F or CVT transmissions.

 The ATP Reseal is designed to stop transmission seal leaks.
-You can even spray the ATP AT-205 Re-seal on any rubber suspension bushings if you have squeaking noise.
+You can even spray the ATP AT-205 Re-seal on any rubber suspension bushings if you have a squeaking noise.
 It can be added to synthetic oils, gear oil, power steering fluid, and transmission fluid.
 It is worth trying if you like to buy time until you get the seal leaks properly repaired.
 Keep in mind that this is not going to fix a major leak or a damaged seal.

-How to use Lucas Transmission Fix
+How do you use Lucas Transmission Fix?

 - Warm-up your car by driving it around the block for around ten minutes.

 - Open the hood and find the transmission dipstick on your car.
-In most cases the transmission dipstick is yellow.
+In most cases, the transmission dipstick is yellow.
 If you are not sure which one is the transmission dipstick, look in your owner's manual.
 You don't want to add Lucas additive to your engine oil.

 - Use a long funnel to add the Lucas Transmission Fix fluid.
 You will notice the fluid flows very slowly due to its high viscosity.
 Take your time to add Lucas transmission additive.
 Do not add Lucas transmission additive more than the maximum transmission fluid level indicated.